Standard Poker Chip Values and Colors

 WSOP

 Due to the large-scale tournaments at the WSOP, there is a huge range in the value of the chips you can receive.
-They start from as low as T$25 and go all the way up to T$5,000,000.
-Here’s a full breakdown of the chips you’ll see at the WSOP.
+Chip values start as low as T$25 and go up to T$5,000,000.
+Here’s a full breakdown of the chips you’ll see at the WSOP:

 • T$25 – Green & Yellow